 Two examples of significant differences between LGBTI and straight weddings:

-- LGBTI weddings are far smaller and more intimate, and potentially closeted.
-That’s got implications for weddings suppliers – never assume a couple is ok about having photos taken or posted on social media – always ask.
+- LGBTI weddings are generally far smaller and more intimate, and potentially closeted.
+That’s got implications for weddings suppliers – never assume a couple is okay about having photos taken or posted on social media – always ask, for example.

 For us, as a wedding band, of course the music is of particular interest to us.
 What music trends have you seen at same sex weddings?